-Diamond Peak Via Pacific Crest Trail is a 14.1 mile out and back trail located near Oakridge, OR and is rated as difficult.
+Diamond Peak Via Pacific Crest Trail is a 14.1 mile moderately trafficked out and back trail located near Dadeville, AL that offers scenic views and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash